Ensuring Airtightness: Expert Tips for Sealing the Sides of Your Garage Door

 You also need to seal the top of the garage door to completely seal a door from inside.
 Look for a garage door top seal designed specifically for this purpose on the market.

 When you close your garage door, the seal completely closes, sealing all the gaps at the top.
 The main purpose of a garage door top seal is to prevent heat loss.
 Hot air rises and during the winter season, losing it isn’t good.
 Having a garage seal intact prevents the precious hot air from leaking out.
+Learn effective methods for sealing your garage door from the inside to improve insulation and keep out pests and drafts.

 Weather-stripping to seal garage door sides